werdani/Roadmap-For-Backend/README.md

    - What is hosting [Read from medium](https://medium.com/@singularbean/what-is-web-hosting-9f30c43bf123)
 ## You should know some about frontend
 ## You should know this before learning the backend language
+## Learn a programming language and her framework